QwikDev/qwik/ROADMAP.md

 ## Event System

 - [ ] Events should bubble (currently, they are terminated at the first listener)
-- [ ] Services should be able to emit events
+- [ ] Entities should be able to emit events
-- [ ] Services should be able to broadcast events.
+- [ ] Entities should be able to broadcast events.

 ## Rendering